 Event Navigation

-Spring Fair Chainsaw Sculpture Bidding Page
+Spring Fair Chainsaw Sculpture Bidding Page (18th/19th April)

-4th March - 8th April Free
+18th - 19th April Free

-Proceeds of the sculpture auction are being donated to Northwood House Charitable Trust to contribute to ongoing maintenance and upkeep costs of Northwood Park on behalf of the local community.
+Half the proceeds of the sculpture auction are being donated to Northwood House Charitable Trust to contribute to ongoing maintenance and upkeep costs of Northwood Park on behalf of the local community.

 The auction /bidding process:

-If you are the winner of the auction and are not present at the time, you will be contacted on the day and asked to make payment prior to collection within 24 hours.
+If you are the winner of the auction and are not present at the time, you will be contacted on the day and asked to make payment prior to collection within 5 days.

 You will be responsible for organising the collection of the sculpture at your own cost as soon as practically possible.